-This "Buy America" requirement does not apply to an award where the Prime Recipient is a forprofit entity.
+This "Buy America" requirement does not apply to an award where the Recipient is a for-profit entity.

-14. REQUIREMENT FOR FINANCIAL PERSONNEL
+13. REQUIREMENT FOR FINANCIAL PERSONNEL

-ARPA-E requires Small Business or Nonprofit applicants to identify a finance/budget professional (employee or contracted support) with an understanding of Federal contracting and/or financial assistance and cost accounting (including indirect costs, invoicing, and financial management systems) that will support the Applicant in complying with all applicable requirements.
+ARPA-E requires Small Business or Nonprofit applicants to identify a finance/budget professional (employee or contracted support) with an understanding of Federal contracting and/or financial assistance and cost accounting (including indirect costs, invoicing, and financial management systems) that will support the team in complying with all applicable requirements.